 For details and registration, call: Tel.
 02 677-1302

-A bar or bat mitzvah provides the child and his family with an opportunity to examine and celebrate the transition from childhood to young adulthood.
-Societies throughout the world observe similar rites of passage.
+The bar or bat mitzvah child, the whole family, and friends of the family gain an opportunity to celebrate the transition from childhood to young adulthood in the unique atmosphere of the Museum.

 Those who choose to celebrate elsewhere are warmly invited to include a visit to the Israel Museum in their pre- or post-bar/bat mitzvah celebrations.
-A visit to the Israel Museum affords the bar and bat mitzvah and his or her family with the opportunity to experience texts and ritual objects, which play a significant role in the bar/bat mitzvah ceremony and reflect the most significant aspects of Jewish Life and Art.
+A visit to the Israel Museum affords the bar and bat mitzvah and all the celebrants with an opportunity to experience texts and ritual objects which play a significant role in the bar/bat mitzvah ceremony and reflect one of the most significant aspects of the Jewish Life and Art Wing.